 PR agencies and consultants should no longer overlook the impact of social media as a means of building brand visibility, showcasing thought leadership and managing reputations.
 And neither should their clients.

-In fact, the role of PR agencies is not necessarily to manage social media campaigns but to empower business owners and their teams to ensure they understand the impact and its power on brand credibility, visibility, and outreach.
+In fact, the role of PR agencies is not necessarily to manage digital campaigns but to empower business owners and their teams to ensure they understand the impact and its power on brand credibility, visibility, and outreach.

 Founders should get to grips with using it as a means of communicating with their primary clients and secondary audiences such as stakeholders and supporters.

 Showcasing their own personal brand as a thought leader can add credibility and strengthen their business reputation.